chef-training/chef-adventures/README.md

 ## Episodes

-### Episode 0: Everyone was once a newb...AKA Welcome to Your Chef Workstation
+### Episode 0: Everyone Was Once a Newb: Welcome to Your Chef Workstation
 Objectives:
   + Enter the dungeon via the gates of RDP
   + Equip your tools including: